 Let’s say you’re tasked with designing a WiFi network for a small office building.
 How would you approach this task to deliver on the promise of fast, stable WiFi?

-You could, of course, install a WiFi access point, measure its coverage and capacity and use the gathered information to install additional access points if needed or move the original access point to a different location.
 Depending on your access to WiFi equipment and the building itself, this could greatly prolong the time it takes you to complete the installation of the WiFi network.
 A predictive site survey can significantly lower the installation effort by using facility blueprints and other available information to determine the ideal placement of wireless access points with the help of predictive site survey software.

 Predictive site surveys don’t require physical access to the surveyed area.
 This can be a huge advantage in situations where access to the surveyed area is limited.
 For example, some businesses can’t afford any disruption to their operation because they have tight deadlines to meet and ambitious financial targets to hit.